David Gale (actor): Biography

-David Gale was born October 2, 1936 in Wimbledon, UK, but moved with his family to New Jersey at a young age.
-He grew up in a very religious environment; participating in a Catholic choir as a child, and eventually attending St. James Catholic High School in Red Bank, NJ.
+Gale was born October 2, 1936, in Wimbledon, England, but moved with his family to New Jersey at a young age.
+He grew up in a very religious environment; participating in a Catholic choir as a child, and eventually attending St. James Catholic High School in Red Bank, New Jersey.
 In 1950, at age thirteen, David ran away from home to New York, citing Catholic guilt and emotional struggles.
 He survived by getting a job as a busboy in an Italian restaurant.
 He states:"I looked old for my age.
 When I was 13, I was very tall-- almost as tall as I am now-- and I'm 6'3".
 As a rebellion against my strict religious upbringing and my Catholic guilts, I ran around with the fastest crowd I could find.
 But that wasn't enough.
 I got itchy to move.
 I left Red Bank, New Jersey, where I was going to school, and headed for New York with one of my buddies.
 I got a job as a busboy and waiter in a spaghetti joint.
 I used a false name and address and even got a social security card."

 He referenced this period of his life often while playing Father Mark Reddin on The Secret Storm, relating the religious conflict the character experienced to his own personal struggles.
 In one such article, he even mentions an instance where a nun hit him over the back with a broom, breaking the broom.

-David stayed in Red Bank, NJ until his sophomore year of high school.
+David stayed in Red Bank, New Jersey, until his sophomore year of high school.
 He dropped out and joined the air force, where he was stationed in Tripoli, Libya.
 While in the service, he met an older couple he deemed his "Mother and Father in the theatre", which, if it weren't for them, David claimed he would not have pursued acting as a career.
 He joined the Little Theatre Troupe while stationed in Libya after seeing a casting call in the paper for John Loves Mary.
 Afterwards, he was hooked, and after his second appearance in a production, he claimed to have "cried and cried with joy from the sheer thrill of it all," as the curtain came down, stating, "I thought to myself, 'I found a home-- the theatre'."